sirupsen/logrus/README.md

 ```text
 time="2015-03-26T01:27:38-04:00" level=fatal method=arcticcreatures.migrate msg="a penguin swims by" animal=penguin
 ```
-Note that this does add measurable overhead - the cost will depend on the of Go, but is between 20 and 40% in recent tests with 1.6 and 1.7.
+Note that this does add measurable overhead - the cost will depend on the version of Go, but is between 20 and 40% in recent tests with 1.6 and 1.7.
 You can validate this in your environment via benchmarks:
 ```